javzamora91-sfdev/longbridge-loan-review/README.md

 ---------------------------------------------

 7.Stretch Goal (Implemented)
-Durable Error Logging & Resilient Integration Retry Strategy To elevate this solution to a production-grade enterprise standard, we implemented an advanced error capture topology within the asynchronous engine:
+Durable Error Logging & Resilient Integration Retry Strategy.
+To elevate this solution to a production-grade enterprise standard, we implemented an advanced error capture topology within the asynchronous engine:

 	[x]Durable Exception Capture: The `UnderwritingQueueable` execution layer uses an aggressive try-catch wrapper that prevents network dropped connections or severe `400/500` HTTP failures from crashing the thread context.
 	[x]Decoupled Failure Interface: Caught errors are safely intercepted and handed off to the `logFailure` interface block instead of throwing unhandled runtime exceptions.
 	[x]Production Replay Architecture (Design Pattern): While inside the strict timebox, the `logFailure` framework is architected to cleanly write directly to a custom transactional error log object (`Integration_Error_Log__c`).
 In a production landscape, this log would trigger an automated retry architecture—either via a scheduled nightly batch sweep or an event-driven replay mechanism using Platform Events—ensuring data delivery guarantees for the underwriting service without requiring manual human intervention.